tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Communicate to students that the world of **machine learning** is sometimes viewed as nebulous and enigmatic: a niche field of programming involving heavy statistical calculations, programming conundrums, and loaded words like **artificial intelligence**.
 Highlight that while **machine learning** can be challenging, it is just the application of algorithms, statistics, and statistical libraries to solve data and business problems.

   * Like all other functions, machine learning models are provided as libraries.
 Common machine learning libraries include **Scikit-Learn**, **TensorFlow**, and **SciPy**.
 Services like Amazon Web Services and Google Cloud Platform offer proprietary machine learning libraries that can be used within their cloud ecosystems.
-These libraries, as well as the open source community, make the execution of machine learning models as simple as calling a Pandas function.
+These libraries, as well as the open-source community, make the execution of machine learning models as simple as calling a Pandas function.

   * Summarize the machine learning pipeline and explain to students that all machine learning pipelines follow a **Model -> Fit (Train) -> Predict** paradigm, where a data set/model of data is used to train the algorithm.
 Once the algorithm has been trained, the model and algorithm can be used to make actual predictions.